TBlauwe/tcm/README.md

 * Add examples with optional benchmarking.
   * `tcm_add_examples(FOLDER examples/ WITH_BENCHMARK)`
 * and some other handy functions.
-  * logging, warnings and optimization flags, etc.
+  * logging, warnings and optimization flags, copying assets, etc.

 See [documentation](TODO) for a closer look.